MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/ocr.md

 > [!WARNING]
 > Image multipliers increase the size of the image to make searching and text extraction more effective.
 Please note that setting values greater than 3 may lead to erroneous results.

+>[!NOTE]
+> To find information on how to extract text with OCR from multilingual documents, see [Perform OCR on multilingual documents](../how-to/ocr-multilingual-documents).

 ## OCR actions